Compassionate Inquiry Mentor-in-Training Program Goals

 - Feedback forms from mentees to assess your skill

 - You will be assigned a Mentor (Allison, Luke, Michelle, or Stephen)

-- Complete the ‘Compassionate Inquiry Mentor Competency Self-Assessment Form’ before meeting with your Mentor, and this will guide your learning development plan
+- Complete the ‘Compassionate Inquiry Mentor Competency Self-Assessment Form’ before meeting with your Mentor.
+This will guide your learning development plan

 - Your Mentor will meet with you for 4 individual mentoring sessions during the 6 months: 1 meeting per month from October-January

-- After your final session, the Mentor-in-Training Teaching Team will provide their recommendations on your readiness as a Private Mentor
+- After your final session, the Mentor-in-Training Teaching Team will provide their assessment and any further recommendations on your readiness to qualify as a Private Mentor